splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

 - Splunk APM activated for your Observability Cloud organization.
 - Splunk Distribution of OpenTelemetry Collector version 0.44.0 or higher running on the host.
 See :ref:`otel-intro`.

+AlwaysOn Profiling is activated for all host-based subscriptions.
+For TAPM-based subscriptions, check with your Splunk support representative.

 If the version of your Splunk OTel Collector is lower than 0.44.0, see :ref:`profiling-pipeline-setup`.